 Google lets you add your products in multiple ways, including adding them one by one manually.
-The most effective and popular way is to add through a product feed.
+The most effective and popular way is to add through an optimized product feed.

 On the other hand, to run Google Shopping ads, you must have a product feed.